-Cersei Lannister in A Song of Ice and Fire is a rare female example.
+Cersei Lannister is a rare female example.
 She believes herself to be, among other things, clever, ruthless, and irresistible to men.
 Of those qualities, only 1.5 are true.
-Unfortunately, she's the Queen of Westeros, leading to some problems in her reign.
+Unfortunately, she's the queen of Westeros, leading to some problems in her reign.

-X-Wing Series.
-A character who was never seen while alive, Captain Darillian.
-He was "a petty guy who reached his ultimate level of usefulness driving a minelaying barge for a warlord and then had to be scraped off the floor," but his ego was big enough that he kept a Captain's Log in full holo and talked into it like he was always on dangerous missions that the fate of his sect of the Empire rode upon.
+A character who was never seen alive, Captain Darillian, was "a petty guy who reached his ultimate level of usefulness driving a minelaying barge for a warlord and then had to be scraped off the floor."
+His ego was big enough that he kept a Captain's Log in full holo and talked into it like he was always on dangerous missions upon which the fate of his sect of the Empire rode.

 His boss, Admiral Apwar Trigit, was also an example, albeit a much quieter one.
 He fell for every single trick the Wraiths set up.
 Aaron Allstonaddressed why in his FAQ.